asadhakim86/Basic-Exercise-App/README.md

 allows the user to ask the app to suggest sets and reps for their chosen exercise based on the difficulty they have chosen.
-This was done by creating another input (sets_and_reps_input) and another if and else statement along with it within the main if statement (a nested if/else statement) that allows the user to index the difficulty_level function."""
+This was done by creating another input (sets_and_reps_input) and another if and else statement along with it within the main if statement (a nested if/else statement) that allows the user to index the difficulty_level function to choose the difficulty level they want."""

 print('Would you like me to suggest how many sets and reps you should aim for your exercise?
 State (Y/N)') sets_and_reps = input()